dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 7. Click ` Map Viewer Setting` and for the `Start Background Image` use beerbackground1024.jpg.
 Click `Start Button` and use brewerybutton.png.

-8. Click `Set`  and in search type Tnris and click the Breweries in Texas webmap and click `OK`.
+8. Click `Set` > and in search type `Tnris` > click the `Breweries in Texas` webmap > click `OK` > `Save and Finish`.

+9. Congrats you just created your first native app with AppStudio.
+To view it, you can either download the iOS or Android player or [download the desktop version of AppStudio] (http://appstudio.arcgis.com/download.html).

 4. Download [this image](http://esri.github.io/geodev-hackerlabs/resources/pdxbackground.jpeg) for the background.